Panthera pardus tulliana: Threats

 Only some small and isolated populations remain in the whole Caucasus.
 Suitable habitat is limited, and most often situated in remote border areas.
 Local populations depend on immigration from source populations mainly in Iran.

 In Turkey, the leopard has been killed illegally in traps and through poison.
-Several leopards are known of have been killed since 1974 in Beypazarı, Siirt Province, Diyarbakır Province and Tunceli Provinces.
+Several leopards are known to have been killed since 1974 in Beypazarı, Siirt Province, Diyarbakır Province and Tunceli Provinces.
 Despite ongoing efforts to reforest Turkey, the country lacks a plan to reconnect fragmented forests as of 2020, which may further fragment leopard populations in the region.

-In Iran, primary threats are habitat disturbances, poaching and excess of livestock in leopard habitats.
+In Iran, the primary threats are habitat disturbances, poaching, and an excess of livestock in leopard habitats.
 Leopards are unlikely to persist outside of protected areas.
-Droughts in wide areas of leopard habitats affected the main prey species such as wild goat and wild sheep.
+Droughts in wide areas of leopard habitats affected the main prey species such as wild goat and wild sheep, leading to a decline in leopard populations.

 An assessment of leopard mortality in Iran revealed that 71 leopards were killed between 2007 and 2011 in 18 provinces; 70% were hunted or poisoned illegally, and 18% died in road accidents.
 Between 2000 and 2015, 147 leopards were killed in the country.
 More than 60% of them died due to poaching, through poisonous bait, and were shot by rangers, trophy hunters and the military.
 About 26% of them died in road accidents.
 More males than females were killed.

 Between 2007 and spring 2021, 78 leopards died in Iran because of humans; 62 were shot or poisoned by herders or killed by their dogs.

 Retaliatory killings of leopards occur after attacks on livestock.

 Leopards injured 30 people and killed one in the country between 2012 and 2020, mostly thought to be defensive reactions by animals surprised by livestock herders.

 Conservation

-Panthera pardus is listed in CITES Appendix I. It is listed as a strictly protected species in Appendix II of the Berne Convention on the Conservation of European Wildlife and Natural Habitats.
+The leopard is listed in CITES Appendix I and as strictly protected in Appendix II of the Berne Convention on the Conservation of European Wildlife and Natural Habitats.

-In Azerbaijan, the leopard has been protected by law since 1969; in Armenia and in the Soviet Union, it was protected by law in 1972; the Caucasus leopard population was listed in Russia's Red Data Book under Category I as threatened with extinction.
+In Azerbaijan, the leopard has been protected by law since 1969; in Armenia and in the Soviet Union, it was protected by law in 1972.
+The leopard population of the Caucasus was listed in Russia's Red Data Book under Category I as threatened with extinction.

 It has been protected by law in Iran since 1999.